 Prerequisite: Jazz Theory (MUJZ 236).
 The study of advanced concepts of jazz melody, harmony, and form.
 Analysis of music by jazz masters such as Thad Jones, Bob Brookmeyer, Bob Mintzer, Thelonious Monk, Duke Ellington, and John Coltrane.
 Includes introduction to many great improvisers through analysis and performance of solo transcriptions and composition in representative styles.
+Offered Spring of odd years.

-MUJZ 345 • Jazz and Commercial Music Arranging (3 units)
+MUJZ 345 • Jazz and Commercial Music Arranging (2 units)

-Prerequisite: Music Theory IV (MUSC 236).
+Prerequisite: Music Theory IV (MUSC 236) or consent of instructor.
 Scoring for the jazz and commercial music idioms.
 Writing for small group and full jazz ensemble.
 Use of existing melody and applying it to various sized ensembles studied.
 The study of ranges of instruments and vocals found within jazz and commercial music genres.
+Offered Spring of even years.